 |Join us on the first Wednesday of each month for a family-friendly open sing.
 Bring your voice, instruments, friends, neighbors, and children.
 Drop by for a couple of songs or the whole evening.
 At the Brooklyn Society for Ethical Culture, 53 Prospect Park West (basement), Brooklyn (near 2nd St.).
 Directions (pdf format).
 Take F train to 7th Ave.; Q train to 7th Ave.; 2/3 train to Grand Army Plaza.
 Hosted by Ethical Culture and FMSNY, Alison Kelley, and Tom Weir.
 Info: 212-695-5924.|

-|Ireland-born traditional singer, recording artist, and champion multi-instrumentalist Marina Meyler is well known on the local New York Irish music scene, particularly in the Borough of Queens where she now lives.
-All songs are welcome, as are acoustic instruments.
 At the Aubergine Cafe, 49-22 Skillman Avenue at the corner of 50th Street in Woodside, Queens.
-A freewill donation is collected on guest nights.
 Sandwiches, salads, coffee, tea, wine, and beer are available.
 The nearest subway stop is 52nd Street on the #7 Flushing Local.

 Congratulations!
 You are visitor number on our (courtesy of Digits.com, started 4 October 1995).

-Last modified 11/13/18 (hw) problems?
+Last modified 3/20/19 (dw) problems?

 contact donwade (at) donwade.us